dlroxe/pyEIF/Script/input_data_adapters/test_data/hs_data/README.md

-This directory has various data files for evaluating Entrez-related logic.
+This directory has various data files for evaluating Hs.data -related logic.

 1. first_20_Hs.data has the first 20 records from Hs.data.